If you want to improve your learning and retentive capacity, good study habits are key, and they’re not difficult to pick up.

 Study habits help in safeguarding the most crucial ingredient to your success.
 It can also reduce the anxiety you usually have about deadlines.

-Cultivating practical study skills will improve your retentive capacity and your ability to learn.
-It will also make learning to be more exciting and rewarding.
+Cultivating practical study skills will improve your retention and your ability to learn.
+It will also make learning more exciting and rewarding.

-With these benefits, you may then ask, ‘what are the essential study habits?’
-Read on.
+With these benefits, you may then ask which study habits are the most essential.

 9 Study Habits to Hack Your Learning